NotePlan/plugins/jgclark.Reviews/README.md

 On the second line is a button 'Start reviewing _N_ ready for review', which is a shortcut to the '/start reviews' command (described next).
 Each project title is also an active link which can be clicked to take you to that project note.
 (Or Option-click to open that in a new split window, which keeps the review list open.)

+#### Running from x-callback call
+From v0.8 this command can be run from an x-callback call:

+`noteplan://x-callback-url/runPlugin?pluginID=jgclark.Reviews&command=project%20lists`

+If you wish to override your current settings for this call, add `&arg0=` followed by a URL encoded version of keys and values e.g. `arg0=displayDates%3Dtrue%2CdisplayProgress%3Dfalse%2CdisplayGroupedByFolder%3Dfalse`.

+The name of the settings are taken from the `key`s from the plugin's `plugin.json` file, which are mostly the names shown in the settings dialog without spaces.

 ### /start reviews
 This creates a hidden list of notes ready for review, and then kicks off the most overdue review by opening that note in the editor.
 When you have finished the review run one of the next two commands ...